MagMar94/ParmorelEclipsePlugin/README.md

 ## How to download the project
 1. Clone the project and its submodules: </br>
   `git clone --recursive https://github.com/MagMar94/ParmorelEclipsePlugin.git` </br>
-  If you are not familiar with submodules, you can have a look [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+  If you are not familiar with submodules, you can have a look at [Vogella](https://www.vogella.com/tutorials/GitSubmodules/article.html) or at the [Git-documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 2. Make sure you are running Eclipse Version 2018-12 (4.10.0) or a compatible version, and have installed the Eclipse Modeling Tools.
 Eclipse-packages can be found [here](https://www.eclipse.org/downloads/packages/).
 3. Make sure you have the Plug-in Development Environment.